Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

 suggesting that if $\gamma$ has a holomorphic section, $(\gamma)^\perp$ has a section, but instead of a zero it has a pole.
 This reasoning is not enough for the proof of its existence, because \eqref{esseq} may not split.
-In other words, an element in $\mathbb{C}^2_K/\gamma$ might not have proper boundary conditions: going around a torus cycle will not only produce a phase, but also add a multiple of $\psi_K$.
+In other words, the wave function $\psi_\perp$ is ill-defined: going around a torus cycle will not only produce a phase, but also add a multiple of $\psi$.
 From physical point of view it means that we can not simply represent this 2d system as a stack of two topological materials with opposite Chern numbers.

-The theory of vector bundles over the Riemann surfaces was actively studied by Donaldson \cite{Donaldson}.
-Nevertheless, one can show that the short sequence \eqref{esseq} is split over the torus.
-Here we will present a physical construction.
-That can be used to find the solution explicitly.
-In the appendix we will prove the existence using algebro-geometric methods.
+Luckily, the theory of vector bundles over the Riemann surfaces was actively studied by Donaldson \cite{Donaldson}.
+One can show that the short sequence \eqref{esseq} is split over the torus.
+Below we present a physical construction that can be used to find the solution explicitly.
+In Appendix \ref{sec:splitting} we prove the existence using algebro-geometric methods.

 Let us start from a holomorphic section $\psi_K$, that is a solution of the equation \eqref{tbgEq}, satisfies boundary conditions \eqref{bndc}, and has a zero at some point $z_0$.
 Let us assume for a moment that we somehow managed to find another solution $\phi_K$, that is linearly independent from $\psi_K$.
-If such a solution exists, the Wronskian $\widetilde{W}(\psi_K, \phi_K)$ should be a meromorphic function
+If such a solution exists, the Wronskian $\widetilde{I}(\psi_K, \phi_K)$ should be a meromorphic function

-that satisfies double-periodic boundary conditions $\widetilde{W}(z+a_{1,2}) = e^{2 i \vec{K} \vec{a}_{1,2}} \widetilde{W}(z)$ (see \eqref{bndc}).
-Unlike the previous Section, $\phi_K$ might have poles, so we can not conclude that $\widetilde{W}$ is constant.
+that satisfies double-periodic boundary conditions $\widetilde{I}(z+a_{1,2}) = e^{2 i \vec{K} \vec{a}_{1,2}} \widetilde{I}(z)$ (see \eqref{bndc}).
+Unlike the previous Section, $\phi_K$ might have poles, so we can not conclude that $\widetilde{I}$ is constant.
 However, an analytic function with this properties exists and is unique up to a normalization factor \cite{griffiths1978principles}.
 Namely, this function is represented as

 where $\vartheta(z;\tau)$ is a Jacobi theta function.
 Since $\psi_K$ is finite everywhere, $\phi_K$ must have a pole at the point $z=z_\infty$.
 From this we get a simple linear equation that $\phi_K$ should satisfy